telezoic/Inquisitor-Python-Wx/README.md

   	csvinpath  = "folder on your machine/input/"
   	csvoutpath = "folder on your machine/output/"

+3: Windows users, modify line 154 to give the full path to the image ``` bmp = wx.Bitmap("folder on your machine/kanelong.png")```

-3: Create a .csv with a list of titles in the first column 	url[0] and urls in the second column 	url[1].
+4: Create a .csv with a list of titles in the first column 	url[0] and urls in the second column 	url[1].
 Remove your EZproxy/Authentication prefix from the urls.
 Ensure there are no headers in the .csv

-4: Add your input .csv file[s] to /input.
+5: Add your input .csv file[s] to /input.

-5: Mod/add your own vendor scripts as needed based on the appropriate matching syntax [from your vendor's html source code].
+6: Mod/add your own vendor scripts as needed based on the appropriate matching syntax [from your vendor's html source code].

-6: Add these vendor files to /vendors.
+7: Add these vendor files to /vendors.

-7: Run inquisitorWx.py from the terminal.
+8: Run inquisitorWx.py from the terminal.

-8: Follow the GUI prompts: select a vendor file; select a .csv input file; name your .csv output; start.
+9: Follow the GUI prompts: select a vendor file; select a .csv input file; name your .csv output; start.
 Each selection will be confirmed in the status bar.

-9: The status bar on the GUI will count and display access messages + urls + titles for access failures.
+10: The status bar on the GUI will count and display access messages + urls + titles for access failures.

-10: Terminal display will write out errors.
+11: Terminal display will write out errors.

-11: When the script is complete, the status bar will display the total run time.
+12: When the script is complete, the status bar will display the total run time.

-12: The script will write the access message to the third column of the .csv, now located in /output.
+13: The script will write the access message to the third column of the .csv, now located in /output.

 ####Roadmap####

-1: Windows testing [it's all OSX so far]
+1: Correct BeautifulSoup markup warning for windows.